dustinlacewell/vcv-prefabs/README.md

 <img src="images/prefab.gif">
 </p>

-Below the tag list, there is a sub-menu `by module:` where your prefabs are organized by the modules they use.
+Below the group list, there is a sub-menu `by module:` where your prefabs are organized by the modules they use.

 ### Plugin Prefabs